-Equity can be raised in primary market by any of the following four ways.
+Capital or equity can be raised in primary market by any of the following four ways:

 1. Public Issue

-As the name suggests public issue means selling securities to public at large.
-It is the most vital method to sell securities.
+As the name suggests, public issue means selling securities to public at large, such as IPO.
+It is the most vital method to sell financial securities.

 2. Rights Issue

-Whenever a company needs to raise supplementary equity capital, the shares have to be offered to present shareholders on a pro-rata basis, this is called as Rights issue.
+Whenever a company needs to raise supplementary equity capital, the shares have to be offered to present shareholders on a pro-rata basis, which is known as the Rights Issue.

 3. Private Placement

-Selling securities to restricted number of classy investors like FIs, venture capital funds, mutual funds, banks etc. comes under private placement.
+This is about selling securities to restricted number of classy investors like frequent investors, venture capital funds, mutual funds and banks comes under Private Placement.